gtk-rs/gtk4-rs/book/src/main_event_loop.md

 So when should you spawn an `async` block and when should you spawn a thread?

+# TODO

+- computation bound -> threads + channels
+- IO:
-- If you have `async` functions for your IO-bound operations at your disposal, feel free to spawn them on the main loop.
+    - if you have glib/smol/async-std functions -> spawn on main loop (+ maybe channels)
-- If your operation is computation-bound or there is no `async` function available, you have to spawn threads.
+    - if tokio lib is better -> spawn on tokio + channels
+    - if those are not good options -> threads + channels